nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Create account](../GUI files/create_account.png)

 This page is used to create a new account.
-The customer can insert all the infromation and click on Save.
+The customer can insert all the informations and click on Save.
 All the fields with * are required.
 ##
 ![Request new card](../GUI files/request_new_card.png)